Conditions for successful data assimilation: Limitations of the analysis

 \section{Limitations of the analysis}

 We wish to point out limitations of the analysis above.
-To find the conditions for successful data assimilation we study the conditional pdf and we rely on the Kalman formalism to compute it.
-Since the Kalman formalism is only applicable to linear Gaussian problems, our results are at best indicative of the general nonlinear/non-Gaussian case.
-However, we believe that the general idea of that the probability mass must concentrate on a low-dimensional manifold holds in the nonlinear case as well.
-Since Khinchin's theorem is independent of our linearity assumption, and since we expect that correlations amongst the errors also occur in nonlinear models, one can speculate that the probability mass \emph{does} collect on a low-dimensional manifold (under realistic assumptions on the noise).
-However finding (or describing) this manifold in general becomes exceedingly difficult and is perhaps best done on a case-by-case basis in which special features, or structures, in the model at hand can be exploited.
+To find the conditions for successful data assimilation, we study the conditional pdf and we rely on the Kalman formalism to compute it.
+Since the Kalman formalism is only applicable to linear Gaussian problems, our results are at best indicative of the general nonlinear\slash non-Gaussian case.
+However, we believe that the general idea that the probability mass must concentrate on a low-dimensional manifold holds in the nonlinear case as well.
+Since Khinchin's theorem is independent of our linearity assumption, and since we expect that correlations amongst the errors also occur in nonlinear models, one can speculate that the probability mass does collect on a low-dimensional manifold (under realistic assumptions on the noise).
+However finding (or describing) this manifold in general becomes difficult and is perhaps best done on a case-by-case basis, so that special features of the model at hand can be exploited.

 We have further assumed that all model parameters, including the covariances of the errors in the model and data equations, are known.
 If these must be estimated simultaneously (combined parameter and state estimation), then the situation becomes far more difficult, even in the case of a linear model equation (\ref{model}) and data stream (\ref{data}).
 It seems reasonable that estimating parameters using data at several consecutive time points (as is done implicitly in some versions of variational data assimilation or particle smoothing) would help with the parameter estimation problem and perhaps even with model specification.